jg210/react-101/README.md

 * Install React Developer Tools in Chrome.

-## Backlog

-There is a list of bugs/tasks in the TODO file in this repo.

 ## Analysis of API

 All HTTP requests are slow.
+The API is http only.

 This gives a list of Authorities: